About the work I do here:

 Accessibility: Unfortunately, the Hermitage is not wheelchair-accessible at all.
 I’m told that due to the age of the building, no ADA modifications are required.
 Stairs are the only way to get into and out of the building.
 If you can’t climb stairs, you won’t be able to get in.
 I apologize, but I have tried all avenues to change this, and have had no luck.
 I am well aware that if I were to need a wheelchair one day myself, I’d have no choice but to move out.
 Other questions about accessibility?
 Please contact me – I’m happy to answer them.
 If I’m unfamiliar with your disability, I will gladly take time to educate myself about how to improve accessibility, and will do my best to accommodate your specific needs.

-Food and drink: Meals during your time here will be your own responsibility, though if you are a good cook, I’d be happy to make arrangements to barter my services in exchange for meal-sharing, as I am not much of a cook at all!
+Food and drink: If you stay overnight or for a weekend, meals during your visit will be your own responsibility, though if you are a good cook, I’d be happy to make arrangements to barter my services in exchange for meal-sharing, as I am not much of a cook at all!
 There are stores, restaurants, and a weekly year-round farmers’ market located within walking distance of the Hermitage, and you are free to use my kitchen, refrigerator, and dishwasher for preparing meals.
 Tea service (western-style) is provided for all visitors – I have a full tea cabinet and I keep a Zojirushi hot water boiler going all day long so my guests can enjoy hot tea whenever they wish.
 If you prefer coffee, please bring your own!
 I can provide a French press for brewing.

 Other questions?
 I’m happy to answer them.
 Contact me via e-mail: